BinomialLLC/basis_universal/shader_deblocking/README.md

 CPU deblocking before transcoding to BC7 or other LDR texture formats.
 It's also possible to add deblocking filter awareness to our ASTC/XUASTC/etc. encoders.

+Note the shader computes the mipmap LOD index assuming an entire mip chain is present (i.e. down to 1x1 texels).
+If the mipmap chain is incomplete, the developer should clamp the maximum mipmap LOD in the shader.

 Note: We're amazed the GPU hardware vendors haven't implemented this feature directly in silicon yet.
 It's extremely useful, even necessary at the largest ASTC block sizes.
 This is a form of "GPU texture compression-aware shading" or "GPU format-informed reconstruction".